Configure Ticket Intake and Workflow States

 - route the item to an enabled repository

-GitHub Issues and GitLab Issues intake
+GitHub Issues and GitLab Issues Intake

-Section titled “GitHub Issues and GitLab Issues intake”For GitHub Issues or GitLab Issues, an eligible issue should usually:
+Section titled “GitHub Issues and GitLab Issues Intake”For GitHub Issues or GitLab Issues, an eligible issue should usually:

 - be open